95 Reasons to Go To West Virginia

 21- Listen to some Bluegrass Music: The location for true bluegrass does not get better than right here in the center of Appalachia.
 Children learn to play at an early age and have impromptu jam sessions.

 22- Shop the Bridge Road Shops: Located in my old “neck of the woods” are the upscale South Hills shops, now referred to as the Bridge Road Shops.
-Whether browsing or doing some serious shopping, be sure to check out Yarid’s for the best shoe selection, Sarah’s Bakery for the best sweets in Charleston, Geranium’s for ladies clothing and accessories, and Bridge Road Bistro for one of the best meals around (ask for Aaron or Marie).
+Whether browsing or doing some serious shopping, be sure to check out Yarid’s for the best shoe selection, Sarah’s Bakery for the best sweets in Charleston, Geranium’s for ladies clothing and accessories, and Bridge Road Bistro for one of the best meals around.
 All shops are locally owned and community supported.

 24- Partake in the Crowder Auction QVC Showcase: This fast-paced auction house, located in Pinch, is home to QVC merchandise and I mean tons of it.
 Whether it is clothing, electronics, housewares, tools, jewelry, purses, appliances, or dishes you are looking for, the Crowder auction has you covered.
 Sign up for a number upon arrival and let the fun begin.
 You will score big time at this fun and entertaining live auction run by auctioneer Carl Crowder.